-- The condition of the mother, the condition of the fetus, and the progress of labor are recorded on the partogram. - A partogram or partograph is a composite graphical record ofkey data (maternal and fetal) during labor entered against time on a single sheet of paper. - Relevant measurements might include statistics such as - cervical dilation - fetal heart rate - duration of labor - vital signs. - It is intended to provide an accurate record of the progress in labor so that any delay or deviation from normal may be detected quickly and treated accordingly. - A partogram or partograph is a composite graphical record ofkey data (maternal and fetal) during labor entered against time on a single sheet of paper. - Relevant measurements might include statistics such as cervical dilation, fetal heart rate, duration of labor, and vital signs. - It is intended to provide an accurate record of the progress in labor so that any delay or deviation from normal may be detected quickly and treated accordingly.
+- The condition of the mother, the condition of the fetus, and the progress of labor are recorded on the partogram. - A partogram or partograph is a composite graphical record ofkey data (maternal and fetal) during labor entered against time on a single sheet of paper. - Relevant measurements might include statistics such as - cervical dilation - o fetal heart rate - o duration of labors on a Exams Guide - vital signs. - It is intended to provide an accurate record of the progress in labor so that any delay or deviation from normal may be detected quickly and treated accordingly. - A partogram or partograph is a composite graphical record ofkey data (maternal and fetal) during labor entered against time on a single sheet of paper. - Relevant measurements might include statistics such as cervical dilation, fetal heart rate, duration of labor, and vital signs. - It is intended to provide an accurate record of the progress in labor so that any delay or deviation from normal may be detected quickly and treated accordingly.